Mary Edwards Walker: National Women's Hall of Fame

+In popular culture

+Mary Walker was used as a character in the comic album Les Tuniques Bleues 54, entitled Miss Walker.
+She is portrayed here in a comical manner as a militant feminist.

 Legacy

 During World War II, a Liberty ship, the SS Mary Walker, was named for her.

 In 1982, the U.S. Postal Service issued a twenty-cent stamp in her honor, commemorating the anniversary of her birth.

 The medical facilities at SUNY Oswego are named in her honor (Mary Walker Health Center).
 On the same grounds a plaque explains her importance in the Oswego community.

 There is a United States Army Reserve center named for her in Walker, Michigan.

-The Whitman-Walker Clinic in Washington, D.C., is named in honor of Walker and the poet Walt Whitman, who was a nurse in D.C. during the Civil War.
+The Whitman-Walker Clinic in Washington, D.C., is named in honor of the poet Walt Whitman, who was a nurse in D.C. during the Civil War, and Mary Edwards Walker.

 The Mary Walker Clinic at Fort Irwin National Training Center in California is named in honor of Walker.

 The Mary E. Walker House is a thirty-bed transitional residence run by the Philadelphia Veterans Multi-Service & Education Center for homeless women veterans.

 In May 2012, a 900-pound bronze statue honoring Walker was unveiled in front of the Oswego, New York Town Hall.

 In 2019, Walker was included in Hillary and Chelsea Clinton's book The Book of Gutsy Women: Favorite Stories of Courage and Resilience.

-Fort A.P.
-Hill in Virginia is scheduled to be renamed Fort Walker in her honor, as part of the US Defense Department's decision to change the names of military bases named after Confederate soldiers.
+On August 25, 2023 Fort A.P.
+Hill in Virginia was officially renamed Fort Walker in her honor, as part of the US Defense Department's decision to change the names of military bases named after Confederate soldiers.
+Walker thus became the first woman in US History to have a United States military installation exclusively named after her.
+The Fort was renamed To Fort Anderson-Pinn-Hill (aka A.P.
+Hill) by the Trump Administration in June 2025.

-Walker will be an honoree on an American Women quarter in 2024.
+Walker is an honoree on a 2024 American Women quarter.
+The design depicts Walker holding her pocket surgical kit with the Medal of Honor and a surgeon's pin on her uniform.